yingquanw/CPSC210-Project/README.md

 # My Home Team

 ##1.
 What will the application do?
-   <p>T This application is a tool to give users overview of a team.
+   <p>This application is a tool to give users overview of a team.
 Users can use this application to check the
 statistics and performance of the team as well as the players in the team.
 The users can also change these statistics for the team and players, as they will change as the season progresses.
 This application also allows you to add or remove players, as in reality, they will join the team or leave the team.